brucemack/kc1fsz-rc1/README.md

 See flow diagram reference K.

-This component is used to general tones for CW-ID and the courtesy tones.
+This component is used to generate tones for CW-ID and the courtesy tones.
 Envelope shaping is used to avoid high frequency glitches associated with on/off keying.